JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe9.png" %}

-We can very similarly to the above automation process these `manualPrivateLinkServiceConnections` values.
+We can do very similar process to `manualPrivateLinkServiceConnections` values.

 Here is example output from that: